Reasons to own a Heinkel Tourist

 - 4-stroke, part two.
 You will not need to carry oil on long distance trips.
 Pull into a gas station, fill it up, and leave.
 You don't need to worry about finding a source for Motul along the way.

-- Fantastic 12-volt electrical systems.
+- Fantastic 12-volt electrical system.
 The horn is loud, the lights are bright, and the electric start is very reliable.
 How does a 1960s Lambretta compare?

 - Quiet.
 Loud pipes are loud.
 The Heinkel is pleasantly quiet.